gann0001/Document-Classification/README.md

 **Feature Engineering:**

-I used TFIDF (Term Frequency Inverse Document Frequency) to create feature vectors where is used Sklearn TFIDF vectorizer and transformer to fit all training, test and validation vectors in same dimensions.
+I used TFIDF (Term Frequency-Inverse Document Frequency) to create feature vectors where is used Sklearn TFIDF vectorizer and transformer to fit all training, test and validation vectors in the same dimensions.

 Encoded the document labels to make categorical values discrete using LabelEncoder

-**Split the Data for train, validation, and test**
-I split the training data into three parts with the ration of 65, 15 and 15, first part is to train the model, second part of the data is to validate the model, and third part of the data to test the model.
+**Split the Data for the train, validation, and test** I split the training data into three parts with the ration of 65, 15 and 15, the first part is to train the model, the second part of the data is to validate the model, and the third part of the data to test the model.
 If there is some overfitting or underfitting validation and testing will perform abnormal

 **Explanation of Modeling Choice:**

-I tried various models like Logistic Regression, random Forest, Support Vector Machine (SVM), Decision Trees, and K-nearest neighbors so that I can compare model performance metrics for the better accuracy.
+I tried various models like Logistic Regression, Random Forest, Support Vector Machine (SVM), Decision Trees, and K-nearest neighbors so that I can compare model performance metrics for better accuracy.

 **Metric Evaluation for Machine Learning Models:**